Jordan Rodgers: College career

 After completing high school, he attended and played quarterback at Butte College.
 At Butte, he was the backup quarterback when the team won the 2008 junior college national title with a 12–0 record.
 The following year as a starter, he broke the school record for total offense, passing for 2,219 yards and 19 touchdowns.
 He also earned academic honors.

 After completing his two years at BCC, he transferred to Vanderbilt University after also considering the University of Kansas and Western Kentucky University.

 In 2011, he began the season as the second-team quarterback and finished the season with seven starts.
-He completed 108 passes in 216 attempts for 1,524 yards with nine passing touchdowns and 10 interceptions and finished with a QBR of 113.80.
+He completed 108 passes in 216 attempts for 1,524 yards with nine passing touchdowns and 10 interceptions and finished with a passer rating of 113.80.
 He was also the team's second-leading rusher with 420 yards on 117 carries.

 In 2012, he was named offensive co-captain.
 He started 11 games, becoming the first quarterback to lead the Commodores to back-to-back bowl appearances and a 9–4 record.
 His quarterback statistics were among the best in Vanderbilt history, with 191 completions, 2,539 yards and 15 touchdowns, completing 59.9 percent of his passes.
 Rodgers also threw for two touchdowns and ran for one in the team's win over North Carolina State in the Franklin American Mortgage Music City Bowl, which was the team's seventh consecutive win to end the season.
 His 2012 statistics rank #8 in the school's single season leaders.

 Rodgers was an instrumental part of a SEC record while playing for the Commodores, serving as the primary quarterback for career SEC leading wide receiver Jordan Matthews.
 Once Rodgers became the starting quarterback in 2011, Matthews‘s production rapidly increased.
 In 2012, the two combined for 90 completions in a season where Matthews set the school record for receiving yards in a season with 1,323, a record he would break again the following year.

 Despite playing only two seasons at Vanderbilt, he currently ranks 7th in school history in career total offense.
 He finished his career with 299 completions, 4,063 passing yards and 24 touchdown passes.
 His honors include the 2010, 2011 and 2012 SEC Academic Honor Roll and the 2012 Unitas Award Watch List.

-His record as a starter was 11–8, with victories over fellow SEC teams Kentucky, Missouri, Tennessee, Auburn, and Mississippi.

 Professional career

 Jacksonville Jaguars

-He was signed by the Jacksonville Jaguars as an undrafted free agent after the 2013 NFL Draft.
+He was signed by the Jacksonville Jaguars as an undrafted free agent after the 2013 NFL draft.
 He was released on July 22, 2013.